blauwwater/radio-to-spotify/README.md

 # radio-scraper-to-spotify

 # Working #
-This script retrieves the songs played by radio2 and moves them to a custom Spotify playlist.
+This script retrieves the songs played by radio x and moves them to a custom Spotify playlist.
 This way you can listen to the radio without commercials.
 With a change, the script can certainly also be used for other radio stations.
 #